"I am your father. I brought you in this world, and I'll take you out!"

 The Eponymous Show: Bill Cosby in The Cosby Show: Created by Ed.
 Weinberger & Michael Leeson and William Cosby, Jr., Ed.D.; Theme by Stu Gardner & Bill Cosby; Executive Consultant: William H. Cosby, Jr.; A Carsey-Werner production in association with Bill Cosby.

 Establishing Series Moment: The first episode has Cliff confront Theo over his poor grades while Theo tries arguing he doesn't need an education and has an inspired bit with where his money will go while living as a bus driver.
 "You plan on having a girlfriend?"
-"Oh yeah!" [takes the rest of his money] Theo's overall argument demonstrates his intelligence by how their love for each other doesn't depend on college degrees and received an ovation by the audience.
-Cliff nods politely then exclaims "That's the stupidest thing I've ever heard!" and that, being a kid, Theo doesn't get to negotiate with his father on the matter.
+"Oh yeah!" [takes the rest of his money] Theo's overall argument demonstrates his intelligence by how their love for each other doesn't depend on college degrees and received applause by the audience.
+Cliff nods politely, then says, "That's the dumbest thing I've ever heard in my life!
+It's no wonder you get D's in everything!" and that, being a kid, Theo doesn't get to negotiate with his father on the matter.
+(A moment later, Cliff tells Theo that he loves him, which makes it clear that he's only being strict for Theo's own good.)

 Friends Rent Control: Averted.
 Cliff is a doctor, Clair is a lawyer, and can easily afford their large beautiful home, although it still seems like a stretch that they can afford college tuition for all of their children.
 On the flip side, yet in the same vein, recent college graduates Sondra and Elvin live in a crappy apartment and can only afford a new one with help from their parents and don't move into a house until Elvin begins his medical residency.